totten/githubtest/.github/CONTRIBUTING.md

 ## Testing

-Pull-requests will be subjected to automated testing.
-However, there are several things to know:
+Pull-requests are tested automatically by a build-bot.
+Key things to know:

  * If you are a new contributor, the tests may be placed on hold pending a cursory review.
 One of the administrators will post a comment like